Reevibe/learning-log-or-100-days-of-code/README.md

 Log: Added RainbowKit to handle wallet connections.
 It’s the gold standard for UX on Base.
 Now, users can easily connect their Coinbase Wallet or MetaMask.
 I spent time customizing the theme to match the "Base blue" aesthetic.
 ​Day 29: Reading On-Chain Data
 docs: Day 29 - Using useReadContract for live data
+Log: Successfully pulled live data from my deployed contract using the useReadContract hook.
+I can now display the total supply of my token or an NFT's owner directly on the frontend without the user needing to check BaseScan.